Pensions

 And be aware that you may not be eligible to get any tax relief on the payments you make into that plan.
 Or the amount you do get might be limited.

 Whether you get tax relief and how much you get depends on your own circumstances.
 For example, you can still get tax relief if, in that particular tax year, you have ‘relevant UK earnings’ that could be taxable in the UK.
-‘Relevant UK earnings’ include things like income from employment, including salary and overtime.
-You can get more examples on MoneyHelper.
+'Relevant UK earnings’ include things like income from employment, including salary and overtime.
+You can find out more about pension tax relief on MoneyHelper.

 Overall…